 Come and discover the capital of Argentina and the far south of Patagonia—Tierra del Fuego—over eight adventure-filled days.
 After having some fun in B.A., you'll fly to Ushuaia, the southernmost city in the world.
 It's a great base to enjoy boat rides down the Beagle Channel, nature hikes in Tierra del Fuego National Park, and even a trip to an island home to thousands of Magellanic penguins.

-Take eight days and enjoy a ski holiday in Argentina's famous Lake District.
+Enjoy a ski holiday in Argentina's famous Lake District for eight days.
 Better yet, combine your winter fun with other activities around the high-energy capital of Buenos Aires.
-This includes city tours of B.A.'s most historic sights capped with dinner and a tango show—plus a day trip to the colorful river town of Tigre.
+This includes city tours of Buenos Aires' most historic sights capped with dinner and a tango show—plus a day trip to the colorful river town of Tigre.